-- 36. You should only make disclosures to non-prescribed bodies (e.g. to the media, and non-prescribed regulators) if, in addition to the tests above, they are reasonable in all the circumstances and they meet one of the following three preconditions: - you reasonably believe that you would be victimised if you raised the matter internally or with a prescribed regulator; - you reasonably believe a cover-up is likely and there is no prescribed regulator; or - you have already raised the matter internally or with a prescribed regulator.
+- 50. You should only make disclosures to non-prescribed bodies (e.g. to the media, and non-prescribed regulators) if, in addition to the tests above, they are reasonable in all the circumstances and they meet the conditions in paragraph 46 and one of the following three preconditions: - you reasonably believe that you would be victimised if you raised the matter internally or with a prescribed regulator; - you reasonably believe a cover-up is likely and there is no prescribed regulator; or - you have already raised the matter internally or with a prescribed regulator.